Mowstyl/HashCode_PracticeC/README.md

-# Google HashCode Practice Problem - 2019
+# Google Hash Code 2019 Practice Problem

 Here it is!